Hans Heinrich Brüning

 Hans Heinrich (Enrique) Brüning (Aug.
 20, 1848, Hoffeld - July 2, 1928, Bordesholm) was a German-born Peruvian ethnologist and collector of antiquities.

-Life & career
+Life and career

 Brüning was educated as a mechanical engineer.
 At the age of 27, he decided to emigrate to Peru, where he immediately found employment as a mechanic on a sugar plantation in Pátapo.

 His interest in archaeology apparently began in 1883 when he met Adolph Bandelier, a specialist in pre-Hispanic buildings.
 Following that meeting, he spent many years travelling in Peru taking photographs of ancient buildings and the local inhabitants.
 He took more than 2,000 photos on glass negatives, which are still preserved.
 After that, he began collecting archaeological pieces such as ceramics, metals, precious stones and carvings in wood.
 It was at this time that he decided to make a brief, formal study of ethnography and archaeology back in Germany, returning to Peru in 1898.